 Digital dirt may never entirely go away – a deep search will likely uncover it – but try for a stellar first impression of you.
 Work on making the first few pages of search results positive ones.

 What do you do if you have the same name as someone else who has a strong online presence?
-What if someone with your name is known for doing something awful, and is all over the search engines?
+What if someone with your name is known for doing something awful, and is all over the internet?

-Here’s what online job search expert Susan P. Joyce suggests in her post, What If Your Name Is Jared A. Loughner?
+Here’s what online job search expert Susan P. Joyce suggests:

 • If something bad surfaces about someone else with the same name, find a way to address it in your existing online profiles and other visibility (resumes posted on various job sites, etc.), possibly even in a cover letter or blog post.